Walter Lindrum and I: A Unique Trip Down Memory Lane – by Robby Foldvari

 Robby qualified for the China Open 9 Ball Championship by being ranked No 1 in Oceania.

-1957 Walter Lindrum toured in Asia, where 7500 school children were present at one exhibition.
-Walter was sponsored by the Australian Government to promote Asian students coming to Australia.
-Robby has been inducted into Monash University’s Sports Hall of Fame, and was sponsored by Monash to travel to tournaments in Asia and help promote the university to Asian students.
+In 1957, Walter Lindrum toured Asia, where 7,500 schoolchildren attended one of his exhibitions.
+Walter was sponsored by the Australian Government to promote the idea of Asian students coming to Australia.
+Robby has since been inducted into Monash University’s Sports Hall of Fame and was sponsored by the university to travel to tournaments in Asia, helping to promote Monash to Asian students.

 2017